Inside this Topic Guide

 The EU Bank Recovery and Resolution Directive (BRRD) aims to harmonise Member States' resolution frameworks for banks and investment firms.
 The BRRD was adopted in June 2014 with a national implementation deadline of January 2015 (other than bail-in provisions, for which Member States were able to defer implementation until January 2016, although some Member States, including the UK, implemented bail-in provisions along with the rest of the Directive in January 2015).

-In November 2016, the Commission published legislative proposals for a range of reforms of the BRRD (BRRD II), including changes relating to resolution authorities' moratoria powers, contractual recognition of bail-in and proposed amendments to the rules on minimum requirements for own funds and eligible liabilities (MREL) to bring these in line with the Financial Stability Board's (FSB) total loss absorbing capacity (TLAC) standard.
+In June 2019, a Directive amending BRRD (BRRD 2) was published in the Official Journal.
+BRRD 2 will introduce a range of reforms of the BRRD, including changes relating to resolution authorities' moratoria powers, contractual recognition of bail-in and proposed amendments to the rules on minimum requirements for own funds and eligible liabilities (MREL) to bring these in line with the Financial Stability Board's (FSB) total loss absorbing capacity (TLAC) standard.

-Provisions on the ranking of unsecured debt instruments in insolvency hierarchy, including the creation of a new TLAC-eligible subordinated debt class, were fast-tracked and published in the Official Journal in December 2017.
-The remaining BRRD II proposals are being considered by the EU Parliament and EU Council under the ordinary legislative procedure and are expected to be agreed before the end of 2018.
+Provisions on the ranking of unsecured debt instruments in insolvency hierarchy, including the creation of a new TLAC-eligible subordinated debt class, were published in the Official Journal in December 2017.

 Key features of the BRRD